 CEREC – Same Day Crowns In Fairfax, VA

-NOW, thanks to CEREC, you can provide your patients with Inlays, Onlays, Crowns and Veneers in only one appointment.
-At Dr. Le office now, we’re excited to offer one-visit crown using CEREC milling technology.
-Thanks to CEREC, procedures that once took multiple appointments can now be completed in the same day.
+NOW, thanks to CEREC, you can provide your patients with Inlays, Onlays, Crowns, and Veneers in only one appointment.
+At Dr. Le’s office now, we’re excited to offer a one-visit crown using CEREC milling technology.
+Thanks to CEREC, procedures that once took multiple appointments can now be completed on the same day.